What Is Loop Duodenal Switch Surgery?

 How Is Today’s Loop Version Different From Traditional DS?

 The traditional procedure, called the biliopancreatic diversion with duodenal switch (BPD-DS) or the gastric reduction duodenal switch (GR-DS), involved bypassing more than 80% of a person’s small intestines.
 While this operation led to high weight loss, a subset of patients suffered persistent vitamin or protein malnutrition in spite of supplementation.
 This was because too much of the small intestine was bypassed, limiting patients’ ability to absorb crucial vitamins and proteins.

-Today we do a loop DS version of this operation (SADI-S) that bypasses only about half of the small intestine.
+Today our Denver team performs a loop DS version of this operation (SADI-S or SIPS) that bypasses only about half of the small intestine.
 Leaving this amount of intestinal length to absorb nutrients minimizes a person’s risk of vitamin or protein deficiencies while maximizing weight loss in a safe setting*.

 However, if you are considering this operation as a way to cure type II Diabetes or maximize your weight loss opportunity long-term, you must be very committed to perfect compliance in taking a certain set of vitamins and protein every day for the rest of your life.
 This is crucial to help you maintain adequate healthy vitamin and protein nutrition.
-With (and only with) this commitment, the SADI-S operation has been shown to be safe and very effective*.
+With (and only with) this commitment, the SADI-S or SIPS operation has been shown to be safe and very effective*.
 With a healthy diet and vitamin supplementation, you can start making the most of everything Denver has to offer.

 What Should I Expect From Duodenal Switch Surgery?